 - Press Windows + R, type “inetcpl.cpl” in the dialogue box and press Enter.

 - Select the tab Connections and click on LAN Settings present at the bottom of the screen.

 - Now uncheck the proxy server option and save settings.

 - After making changes, try accessing Netflix again and see if the error is resolved.

 Another thing to try before you contact Netflix support or your ISP is to clear all the browsing data and cache stored in your computer.
 These also include cookies and all kind of temporary data.
 There are numerous cases with Netflix where browser data is either corrupt or is outdated.
 This causes problems with the platform and may cause Netflix to make a miscalculation and pop you that error.

-You can check our article How to Fix Netflix Error M7111-1331-2206 and follow Solution 1 where you clear all your browsing data.
+You can check our article about error M7111-1331-2206 and follow the first solution to clear all your browsing data.

 If the problem still persists, it is best that you contact your ISP and Netflix so they can diagnose the problem.
 This is only applicable if you are not using any type of VPN or proxy on your computer.
 There are also some ISP’s who make use of DNS rerouting which may cause the issue at hand.
 Contact them and explain your issue.